 In Opposition, David served as a Whip from 2005-2009, before serving as Shadow Minister for Further and Higher Education from January 2009 until May 2010.

-If you have an issue that you would like to discuss with David, you can find his contact details here.
+If you have an issue that you would like to discuss with David, you can get in touch here.

 Political Hero: Margaret Thatcher

 Singers: Dusty Springfield / Bruce Springsteen

 Novel: The Spy Who Came in from the Cold by John Le Carre, A Bend in the River by V.S Naipaul, Quartet in Autumn by Barbara Pym

 Poem: If by Rudyard Kipling